drreynolds/smuhpc-workshop/source/session_3.rst

 Command                 Meaning
 ======================  ==============================================
 *command* &             run *command* in background
-^C                      kill the job running in the foreground ^Z                      suspend the job running in the foreground bg                      background the currently-suspended job jobs                    list current jobs launched from this shell fg 1                    foreground job number 1
+^c                      kill the job running in the foreground ^z                      suspend the job in the foreground bg                      background the currently-suspended job jobs                    list current jobs launched from this shell fg 1                    foreground job number 1